Tennis Mental Training (With Jelena Dokic)Jul 26, 2022

 Using self-talk like “Let's go, this won’t last, I know where I’m going, I ain't staying here, this is temporary” always helps us to deal with and push through challenges.
 Having the capacity to focus through hardship is a skill that really can only be honed through placing ourselves in or having to deal with challenging situations.

 This is what Jelena had to do for a large part of her life, she dealt with challenges at a young age outside of her control.
-Every day she got up and stayed focused on her goal of being the best player should could.
+Every day she got up and stayed focused on her goal of being the best player she could be.
 That should be a lesson for us all.

 Let’s commit to working on our resilience and focus – Forever